AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Sudoh, Ryou et al. 2015.
 “Removal of Dissolved Humic Acid from Water by Coagulation Method Using Polyaluminum Chloride (PAC) with Calcium Carbonate as Neutralizer and Coagulant Aid.”
 Journal of Environmental Chemical Engineering 3(2): 770–74.

+Xu, Y., Chen, T., Liu, Z., Zhu, S., Cui, F., Shi, W., 2016.
+The impact of recycling alum- humic-floc (AHF) on the removal of natural organic materials (NOM): behavior of coagulation and adsorption.
+Chem.
+Eng.
+J. 284, 1049e1057.

+Hudson, N., Baker, A., Reynolds, D., 2007.
+Fluorescence analysis of dissolved organic matter in natural, waste and polluted waters - a review.
+River Res.
+Appl.
+23, 631e649.

+Knauer, K., Homazava, N., Junghans, M., Werner, I., 2017.
+The influence of particles on bioavailability and toxicity of pesticides in surface water.
+Integr.
+Environ.
+Assess.
+Manage.
+13, 585e600.

 <div class="alert alert-block alert-danger">
 What/Where are your sources? (including Yingda's thesis)